Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 When it comes to the tea industry, China is predominately the leader in all areas.
 In 2020 alone, the country earned what translates into 78.7 billion US dollars in revenue from tea production.
 Brazil and India found themselves taking 2nd and 3rd place by earning 16 billion and 15.8 billion, respectively.

-The bubble tea in the Southeast Asia region brewed an great leap when it came to orders in 2018.
-With the popularity of this tea continuing to rise, this number is expected to continue growing, especially as bubble tea becomes a global trend.
+The bubble tea in the Southeast Asia region brewed an incredible leap when it came to orders in 2018.
+With the popularity of this tea continuing to rise, this number is expected to continue growing, particularly as bubble tea becomes a global trend.

 6. Worldwide, the wholesale price of tea rose 50% in 2020 due to the pandemic.